How Technology Improves the Caregiver Experience

 The challenge?
 Caregiver burnout.

 The opportunity?
-To help caregivers focus their energy and time on the rewarding aspects of their job—which is interacting with and helping residents.
+To help caregivers focus their energy and time on the rewarding aspects of their job—which is interacting with and helping older adults.

 A major advantage of technology to any industry is the automation of redundant or routine tasks.
 For caregivers, technology is a great way to address many of their concerns from communication and workflow efficiencies, to easy access to information.
 In fact, the right technology means spending less time on things they dislike—boring, manual, rote tasks—and more time on the aspects of the job they do like—engaging with the resident and increasing the quality of care.